Opera Singer

 Is there a peak age for an opera singer?
 At what age does the human voice begin to deteriorate?

-Asked by Liz over 12 years ago
+Asked by Liz almost 13 years ago

 It really depends on the person.
 Most sopranos and tenors mature into their voices sooner than mezzos and baritones/basses.
 Usually, the voice matures around mid-20s or early 30s and then the voice shifts again in your 50s.
 Some singers will stop singing in the 50s or 60s.
 But, with good technique, good health and depending on the person, there's no certain age peak.
 Placido Domingo is still singing beautifully and he's in his 70s now.